We receive many questions around some

 Question: Can a parent or school district provide documentation of a disability for a student enrolling in college?

 Answer: We are happy to accept previous documentation.
-In college, the student, alone, is responsible for providing the documentation to DSPS.
+In college, the student, alone, is responsible for providing the documentation to the ASC.

 Question: Can students expect, as part of their accommodations in college, that fundamental alterations to any particular program or course of study will be permitted, as was the case in K-12?